global-synchronizer-foundation/cips/cip-24h-signing-delay/cip-XXXX.md

 This CIP supports a 24 submission delay between preparing and execution for all CC end-user transactions.
-Specifically this applies to all token standard operations making CC fully compliant with the token as well as the CC specific public actions of creating, renewing, and archiving preapprovals, purchasing traffic, and tapping funds on DevNet.
+Specifically this applies to all token standard operations making CC fully compliant with the token standard as well as the CC specific public actions of creating, renewing, and archiving preapprovals, purchasing traffic, and tapping funds on DevNet.